Room temperature

 Buns and rolls

 Loaves and buns can be refrozen.
-If your loaf arrived fully thawed and you are not ready to eat it, keep it sealed and put it in the freezer until you are ready.
+If your frozen loaf or buns arrived fully thawed and you are not ready to eat them, keep them sealed and put them in the freezer until you are ready.

 Half loaves do not need as much time to reheat as full loaves.
 Use the same reheat process but adjust the time accordingly.